-Fordham generally provides me with a class list that includes your legal name.
-If you prefer to be addressed by an alternate name and/or gender pronoun, please do not hesitate to let me know.
-You can do so in class, by email, or during an office hour appointment - whichever you prefer.
-Also, please correct me if I mispronounce your name or use the incorrect gender pronoun!
+Fordham provides me with a class list that includes your legal name.
+If you prefer to be addressed by an alternate name and/or gender pronoun, please do not hesitate to let me know!
+You can do so in class, by email, or during an office hour appointment - whichever you are comfortable with.
+Also, if during the semester I mispronounce your name or use an incorrect gender pronoun please do correct me - I want to get these things right.